piccolo-orm/piccolo/docs/src/piccolo/query_types/objects.rst

 This is useful in a lot of situations, but it's also useful to get objects back instead.

 In Piccolo, an instance of a Table represents a row.
-Lets do an example.
+Let's do an example.

 .. code-block:: python